Illinois Considering Data Privacy Law

 In addition to consumer rights to personal information, the DTPA requires businesses to implement and maintain reasonable security measures to protect the information from unauthorized use, disclosure, or access.
 What is reasonable will depend upon the sensitivity of the information; the nature, size, and scope of the business; and technical limitations.

 Businesses subject to the DTPA will be required to conduct risk assessments.
 Before each processing activity involving personal information, a business is required to weigh the benefits of processing the information with the potential risks to the consumer.
 If the risk of harm to the consumer is substantial, then the business will not be able to process the information without the consumer’s express consent.

 For remedies, the DTPA proposes a private right of action by the consumer for any unauthorized access, theft, or disclosure of personal information if the business violates its duty to secure the personal information.
 The Attorney General will also have enforcement powers, with the authority to enforce violations under the Consumer Fraud and Deceptive Business Practices Act.

 We will continue to monitor the DTPA for changes to the law as it proceeds through the legislative process.
 If the DTPA becomes law, regulations will likely be issued providing additional details about the law’s provisions and how it will be enforced.
-Businesses that could be subject to the DTPA should be planning now to update policies, design architecture, and train employees to comply with it when it is intended to come into force in 2021.
+Businesses that could be subject to the DTPA should be planning now to update policies, design architecture, and train employees to comply with it when it is proposed to become effective on July 1, 2021.

 This article is provided for general information and should not be relied upon as legal advice for a specific situation.
 If you are in need of specific advice or legal representation, please do not hesitate to contact us.